grace-shearrer/MealNetworks/README.md

 # MealNetworks

+Aims, hypotheses, methods, and an example network are provided in the document AIMS_METHODS.docx

 Step-by-step food grouping.docx contains the detailed procedure of how foods were grouped.

 To group, SAS programs should be run in the following order: